 The line at the very bottom of the frame is the echo area.
 It is used to display small amounts of text for various purposes.

-Some commands display informative messages in the echo area.
-Unlike error messages, these messages are not announced with a beep or flash.
-Sometimes the message tells you what the command has done, when this is not obvious from looking at the text being edited.
-Other times, the sole purpose of a command is to show you a message giving you specific information.
-For example, C-x = (hold down <CTRL> and type x, then let go of <CTRL> and type =) displays a message describing the character position of point in the text and its current column in the window.
-Commands that take a long time often display messages ending in ‘...’ while they are working, and add ‘done’ at the end when they are finished.
-They may also indicate progress with percentages.
+Some commands display informative messages in the echo area to tell you what the command has done, or to provide you with some specific information.
+These informative messages, unlike error messages, are not accompanied with a beep or flash.
+For example, C-x = (hold down Ctrl and type x, then let go of Ctrl and type =) displays a message describing the character at point, its position in the buffer, and its current column in the window.
+Commands that take a long time often display messages ending in ‘...’ while they are working (sometimes also indicating how much progress has been made, as a percentage), and add ‘done’ when they are finished.

 The echo area is also used to display the minibuffer, a special window where you can input arguments to commands, such as the name of a file to be edited.
-When the minibuffer is in use, the text displayed in the echo area begins with a prompt string (usually ending with a colon); also, the active cursor appears within the minibuffer, which is temporarily considered the selected window.
+When the minibuffer is in use, the text displayed in the echo area begins with a prompt string, and the active cursor appears within the minibuffer, which is temporarily considered the selected window.
 You can always get out of the minibuffer by typing C-g.
 See Minibuffer.